stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 ### Vulkan Library

-We start by defining the Vulkan library for management of the instance:
+We start by defining a JNA library for management of the Vulkan instance:

 ```java
 interface VulkanLibrary extends Library {